-So, let me reassure you first: yes, there’s certainly a chance your partner can fall in love with you again.
+So, let me reassure you first: yes, there’s certainly a chance your husband or wife can fall in love with you again.
 There’s no guarantee though, and it will take some work.

 Sometimes, the old saying, “familiarity breeds contempt” is true.
-Over time, routine and becoming ‘comfortable’ together can start to make a relationship seem dull and lifeless.
+Over time, routine and becoming comfortable together can start to make a relationship seem dull and lifeless.

 If you believe there’s everything to fight for, and you – and your partner – are keen to reinvigorate your relationship, read on…

-Your current search for something that can help could have been triggered by a number of circumstances.
+Your current search for something that can help you to get your partner to love you again could have been triggered by a number of circumstances.

 Routine, or overwhelming demands – at work and at home – are taking up much of your attention and energy.
 Feeling tired, you often just want to switch off and relax when you can.

 Bit by bit, either one or both of you has taken your eye of the ball, and now your relationship appears to be falling apart.
-Your partner has lost interest, you've discovered he or she is having an affair, or suddenly you're told: "I don't love you anymore."

 … yet you’re aware that the relationship which you thought was all you’d ever wanted is starting to slip away.

 Oh the pain, the pain!
 It probably feels as if you’re hanging by your fingertips on the edge of a cliff.

-We both know that – unlike what you may read elsewhere – there are no "fail-safe ways" to make your partner fall in love with you again.
+We both know that – unlike what you may read elsewhere – there are no fail-safe ways to make your partner, husband or wife fall in love with you again.

-There’s much that you can do to bring about the necessary changes that will help you build a strong, potentially long-term relationship.
+There’s much that you can do to bring about the necessary changes that will help you (re)build a strong, potentially long-term relationship.

-Later on, we’ll look at whether or not you can indeed prevent a breakup, and if it’s possible that you’ve 'let yourself go' (more for your sake than that of your partner!)
+Later on, we’ll look at whether or not you can indeed prevent a breakup, and if it’s possible that you’ve let yourself go (more for your sake than that of your partner!)